CryptoFacilities/WebSocket-v1-Python/ReadMe.md

 Crypto Facilities Websocket API
 ===============================

-This is a sample web sockett application for [CryptoFacilities](https://www.cryptofacilities.com/), to demonstrate the new WS API.
+This is a sample web socket application for [Crypto Facilities Ltd](https://www.cryptofacilities.com/), to demonstrate the new WS API.